blakedietz/house-history/README.md

 The air conditioner seemingly stopped working after installing a smart thermostat.
 It turned out that the disconnect (big ass switch) next to the the air conditioner was just old and wasn't connecting the leads to the circuit in the switch.
 We jumped the leads for a day and then had the air conditioner servicer come out and fix the disconnect.

-### Update the thermostat
+### Updated the thermostat

 Added Ecobee thermostat to the house.

 ## 2019-06

-Had xxx come out and do the following:
+Had Polar Air and Heating come out and do the following:

 - Refurbish the air conditioner pump then connect it to the
 - replace the air conditioner filter